-During the trial, Energex is evaluating demand response from customer owned BESS that are compliant with the newly developed Australian Standard AS/NZS 4755.3.5.
+During the trial, we will evaluate demand response from customer owned BESS that are compliant with the newly developed Australian Standard AS/NZS 4755.3.5.
 Five different standard compliant BESS are being installed as part of the trial; these include a mix of AC and DC coupled systems.
-All the BESS in the trial are lithium-ion batteries
+All the BESS in the trial are lithium-ion batteries.

 Trials of battery energy storage systems (BESS) are occurring across Australia.
-Energex is partnering with multiple manufacturers to investigate coordination of standardised demand response from customer BESS using Australian Standard AS/NZS 4755.
+We are partnering with multiple manufacturers to investigate coordination of standardised demand response from customer BESS using Australian Standard AS/NZS 4755.

-The 3 year Market Based Battery Trial commenced in September 2016 and, as the trial progresses, Energex is sharing insights with BESS manufacturers, installers and key industry bodies.
+The three year Market Based Battery Trial commenced in September 2016 and, as the trial progresses, we are sharing insights with BESS manufacturers, installers and key industry bodies.

 The installation of the 15 batteries provided a range of learnings and insights.
 These learnings were identified through independent auditor inspections of the batteries and observations made during the installation process.